 A few reviews on trip advisor said that it wasn’t worth the journey from Bariloche, but I thought it made a fabulous little day out.
 The market is on at weekends and also on Tuesdays and Thursdays, so you might want to go on those days.
 There are also some great hiking opportunities there if you have more time.

 To get there, the company Via Bariloche has buses every hour or so, which leave from the bus station.
-I made the mistake of just turning up in the morning to find that the 9.30AM bus was already full and I had to wait until 11AM for the next one.
+However I made the mistake of just turning up in the morning to find that the 9.30AM bus was already full and I had to wait until 11AM for the next one.
 Maybe best to book.

 I prefer to think of myself more as an alternative lifestyler, or maybe a bohemian (although the latter does rather imply that I have some kind of talent).
-Actually I prefer not to be put in any category really, although I have become a hippie in the eyes of the world anyway.
+Actually I prefer not to be put in any category really, although I seem to have become a hippie in the eyes of the world anyway.